reselbob/-reselbob-temporal-version-control-short/README.md

 This project ships with a bash script that will start a new version of the demonstration code at a set interval.

+The bash script requires that **Node.js** and **ts-node** are installed globally on the host machine.

 You can view the script named `autotexecwf.sh` [here](./autoexecutewf.sh).
 You can alter the interval by which the version of code increments up and then starts by altering the value assigned to the variable `SLEEP_PERIOD`.
-The default value is `190` seconds.
+The default value is `3600` seconds (1 hour).

 Run the following steps to run the bash script.